Platform engineering

 Benefits

-- avoids long-lived IAM credentials
+- no long-lived IAM credentials

-- reduces credential management logic in automation code
+- less credential handling in application code

 Conclusion